vmware-tanzu/community-edition/docs/site/content/docs/assets/azure-clusters.md

    * In Management Cluster Settings, use the Instance type drop-down menu to select from different combinations of CPU, RAM, and storage for the control plane node VM or VMs.
 The minimum configuration is 2 CPUs and 8 GB memory

    * Disable **Enable Identity Management Settings**.
 You can disable identity management for proof-of-concept/development deployments, but it is strongly recommended to implement identity management in production deployments.
+For more information about enabling Identity Management, see [Identity Management ](azure-install-mgmt/#step-5-identity-management).

-1. Validate the management cluster started successfully.
+2. Validate the management cluster started successfully.

     ```sh
     tanzu management-cluster get
     ```
-1. Create a cluster name that will be used throughout this Getting Started guide.
+3. Create a cluster name that will be used throughout this Getting Started guide.
 This instance of `MGMT_CLUSTER_NAME` should be set to whatever value is returned by `tanzu management-cluster get` in the previous step.

     ```sh
     export MGMT_CLUSTER_NAME="<INSERT_MGMT_CLUSTER_NAME_HERE>"
     export WORKLOAD_CLUSTER_NAME="<INSERT_WORKLOAD_CLUSTER_NAME_HERE>"
     ```

-1. Capture the management cluster's kubeconfig.
+4. Capture the management cluster's kubeconfig.

     ```sh
     tanzu management-cluster kubeconfig get ${MGMT_CLUSTER_NAME} --admin